Arakan Army: 2019–2020 war with the Tatmadaw

-2021-2023 Myanmar civil war
+Myanmar civil war (2021–present)

-After the 2021 Myanmar coup d'état, however, both the military junta and government-in-exile withdrew its designation of the AA as a terrorist group.
+After the 2021 Myanmar coup d'état both the military junta and government-in-exile withdrew its designation of the AA as a terrorist group.
 The State Administration Council (SAC) withdrew its designation on 11 March 2021, while the Committee Representing Pyidaungsu Hluttaw (CRPH) announced a few days later that it was rescinding its terrorist designation for all insurgent groups.
-Nevertheless, on 30 March, the AA have threatened to end the ceasefire with the Tatmadaw should the SAC refuse to order a halt to the massacre of civilians protesting the coup.
+Nevertheless, on 30 March, the AA threatened to end the ceasefire with the Tatmadaw should the SAC refuse to order a halt to the massacre of civilians protesting the coup.
 On 10 April 2021, the AA alongside its allies, TNLA and MNDAA, launched an attack on a police station south of Lashio in Shan State, killing at least 14 police officers and burning the station to the ground.

 Between June and August 2022, the informal ceasefire in late 2020 between the Arakan Army and the junta broke down.
-With the military's attention on the increasing resistance elsewhere and increasing popular support to partner with the NUG, AA began to seek an expansion of its influence into southern Rakhine.
-Rhetoric from AA leader Twan Mrat Naing in June grew more provocative with military spokespeople stating that AA was inviting conflict.
+With the military's attention on the increasing resistance elsewhere and increasing popular support to partner with the Nation Unity Government (NUG), AA began to seek an expansion of its influence into southern Rakhine.
+Rhetoric from AA leader Twan Mrat Naing in June grew more provocative with military spokespeople stating that the AA was inviting conflict.

 Armed clashes resumed in July after the junta launched an airstrike against an AA base in Kayin State, killing 6 AA soldiers.
 AA retaliated in Maungdaw Township 12 days later killing four and capturing fourteen junta soldiers.
-Armed clashes broke out in northern Rakhine and western Chin State in late July and early August, including in the city of Paletwa, chin State.
+Armed clashes broke out in northern Rakhine and western Chin State in late July and early August, including in the city of Paletwa, Chin State.
 By late August, travel to northern Rakhine required notifying series of checkpoints and all public transport ships ceased operating.
-Both AA and the junta placed blockaded and strict prior notice for all travelers attempting to cross river and land blockades.
-The renewed war was markedly different as the junta had significantly less morale and the AA was now part of a popular de-facto alliance with NUG-led resistance forces.
+Both the AA and the junta placed blockaded and strict prior notice for all travelers attempting to cross river and land blockades.
+The renewed war was markedly different as the junta had significantly less morale and the AA was now part of a popular de facto alliance with NUG-led resistance forces.